 Adult golden eagles have little to fear from natural predators, although crows, jays, and other raptors often harass them.
 Eagle chicks are not so lucky, as wolverines and grizzly bears may prey on them.

 AT THE ZOO

-Golden eagles have been a part of San Diego Zoo Global’s collection on and off since our early days in the 1920s.
-The San Diego Zoo Safari Park’s Frequent Flyers bird show rehabilitates injured wild golden eagles brought to us by the U.S. Fish and Wildlife Service.
-We offer these birds a safe place to recover their flying skills before release back into the wild.
+Golden eagles have been cared for by San Diego Zoo Wildlife Alliance on and off since our early days in the 1920s.
+The San Diego Zoo Safari Park rehabilitates injured golden eagles brought to us by the U.S. Fish and Wildlife Service.
+We offer these birds a safe place to recover their flying skills before their reintroduction to their native habitat.

 In past years, ranchers killed thousands of golden eagles, thinking the birds preyed on young sheep and goats.
 Yet studies showed there was no evidence that the eagles attacked sheep or other livestock.
 Instead, it was found that rabbits were the eagles' main food source.
 In 1962, golden eagles became federally protected birds.